andrewShillito/mobile-flashcards/README.md

 2. Quiz - Quiz yourself on your deck choosing correct or incorrect to track your score.
 Displays a score report when quiz is completed.
 3. EditDeck - Change deck title, add cards, or delete the deck.

-*Coming soon - more in-depth score reports, SQLite, Home Deck swipe handling*
+*Coming soon - more in-depth score reports, Home Deck swipe handling *